rayokota/jsonata-python/README.md

 Pure Python implementation of JSONata.

-This is a Python port of the  [JSONata reference implementation](https://github.com/jsonata-js/jsonata), and also borrows from the [DashJoin Java port](https://github.com/dashjoin/jsonata-java).
+This is a Python port of the  [JSONata reference implementation](https://github.com/jsonata-js/jsonata), and also borrows from the [Dashjoin Java port](https://github.com/dashjoin/jsonata-java).

 This implementation supports 100% of the language features of JSONata.
 The JSONata documentation can be found [here](https://jsonata.org).

 ## Installation